-With the lack of proven long-term results from gamified content, especially compared with game-based learning’s successful track record, it’s a wonder why someone would use it in the first place.
+With the lack of proven long-term results from gamified content, especially compared with game-based training’s successful track record, it’s a wonder why someone would use it in the first place.

 As Elizabeth Lawley, Ph.D., of the Rochester Institute of Technology stated: